MUNsdh/readthedocs/docs/source/Using the Profilometer in the Lab.rst

 Converting Profiles to STL
 --------------------------
 In this section, we are going to use height mapping to convert our profile to a 3D model.
 We are going to use two scans, with the second scan being from the object facing the opposite direction.
 This will give us a way to fill in extra details when we edit our height-map images later.
+This process will also be much easier if you make sure that the straight edges of the object are parallel to the laser line while scanning.
 The object we are going to use for this example is shown below:

 .. image:: ../_static/images/Profilometer_30.jpg